Unorganized North Algoma District: Communities

-Anjigami

-Anjigami is located on the Canadian National rail line, nearby Anjigami Lake.
-The closest highway is ON-101, the highway is about 6.21 km at its closest to Anjigami.
-There is also a camp called Camp Anjigami that is located on the shores of Anjigami Lake.

-Boon

 Dalton

 Dalton is an abandoned village in the middle of Highway 651 about 27 km or 30 minutes from Missanabie.
 There is a small train station and some old buildings that serve as summer cottages.
 The railroad passes through the little town that has some trails to get to the nearby lakes such as Ogasiwi lake.

 Dunns Valley

 Dunns Valley is located 30 km north of Bruce Mines at the end of Highway 670.

-Fire River

-Fire River is an uninhabited railway siding located west of the Missinaibi River, between the Dishnish and Argolis stations.
-It can only be accessed by train as there are no roads leading to it.
-It is located about halfway between Hearst and Chapleau.

 Franz

 Franz (48°28′N 84°25′W) is located at the junction of the Canadian Pacific and Algoma Central Railways near Hobon Lake, 209 km north of Sault Ste.
 Marie and 65 km from Chapleau.
 Franz once had a booming economy in forestry, transportation and mining.
 The community's original name was Hobon.
 In 1914, the post office's name was changed to Franz, and the railway station was renamed from Hobon to Franz Station after former Algoma Steel executive William Charles Franz.
 The station closed in 1991 and the building was moved to Dubreuilville, where it serves as a library and tourist office.
 Today, Franz is little more than a forgotten ghost town, with many memories of the past either in complete disrepair or torn down.